 Spring is full of fresh flowers, bright sunshine and so many fun events.
 With bridal showers, baby showers, and holidays, there is always a reason to host a tea party.
 Today, I am bringing you a recipe for mini bundt cakes that is perfect for serving with a cup of tea.
 It’s easy and inexpensive to host a tea party.
 For my most recent afternoon tea, I picked flowers from my rose garden and the pastries and desserts come together in little time.
-I just grabbed a few boxes of my favorite Bigelow Tea from Target and made a batch of these Raspberry Almond Coffee Cakes.

 Where there is tea, there is also delicious treats, such as these Raspberry Almond Coffee Cakes.
 I love these little coffee cakes because they are a single serving size and full of fresh raspberries, brown-sugar streusel, vanilla glaze and almond topping.

 Raspberry Almond Coffee Cakes are the perfect sweet treat for breakfast or to serve along side your afternoon tea.
 The flavor and texture of these cakes is a perfect compliment to tea.
 Grab your friends, make a batch of these sweet little cakes and enjoy!

 For the cakes: